swalpa/G2C-Conv3D-HSI/README.md

 }
 ```

-The dataset files need to be placed inside a folder in the root directory and have the same name as the dataset itself.
+The dataset files need to be placed inside a folder in the root directory and the folder should have the same name as the dataset itself.
 For example - "Houston/houston.mat" where Houston is the folder name and houston.mat is the HSI data file.